Charterhouse School: History

 In May 1611, the London Charterhouse came into the hands of Thomas Sutton (1532–1611) of Knaith, Lincolnshire.
-He acquired a fortune by the discovery of coal on two estates which he had leased near Newcastle-on-Tyne, and afterwards, removing to London, he carried on a commercial career.
+He acquired a fortune by the discovery of coal on two estates which he had leased near Newcastle upon Tyne, and afterwards, moving to London, he carried on a commercial career.
 In 1611, the year of his death, he endowed a hospital on the site of the Charterhouse, calling it the hospital of King James, and in his will he bequeathed moneys to maintain a chapel, hospital (almshouse) and school.
 He died on 12 December, and subsequently the will was hotly contested but upheld in court, and the foundation was finally constituted to afford a home for eighty male pensioners (gentlemen by descent and in poverty, soldiers that have borne arms by sea or land, merchants decayed by piracy or shipwreck, or servants in household to the King or Queen), and to educate forty boys.

 Charterhouse established a reputation for excellence in hospital care and treatment, thanks in part to Henry Levett, an Oxford graduate who joined the school as a physician in 1712.
 Levett was widely esteemed for his medical writings, including an early tract on the treatment of smallpox.
 Levett was buried in Charterhouse Chapel and his widow married Andrew Tooke, the headmaster of Charterhouse.

 The school was moved to its present site in 1872 by the then headmaster, William Haig Brown – a decision influenced by the findings of the Clarendon Commission of 1864.

 The school bought a 68 acre site atop a hill just outside Godalming.
 In addition to the main school buildings (designed by architect Philip Charles Hardwick), they constructed three boarding houses, known as Saunderites (once the headmaster's house, pronounced "sarnderites" rather than "sornderites"), Verites and Gownboys (for scholars, who were entitled to wear gowns).
 The school was built by Lucas Brothers, who also built the Royal Albert Hall and Covent Garden.

 As pupil numbers grew, other houses were built alongside the approach road, now known as Charterhouse Hill.
 Each was titled with an adaptation of the name of their first housemaster, such as Weekites, Daviesites and Girdlestoneites.
 The last of these is still referred to as Duckites, reflecting the unusual gait of its original housemaster, even though he retired well over 100 years ago.
 There are now the original four 'old' houses plus ten 'new' houses (currently three girls' houses), making fourteen boarding houses in total.
-The fourteen Houses have preserved a unique identity (each with its own tie and colours) and pupils compete against each other in both sports and the arts.
-Two new boarding houses were opened upon their completion ahead of the start of the 21/22 academic year.
-This was done by former pupil and sitting MP Jeremy Hunt.
+These fourteen Houses have preserved a unique identity (each with its own tie and colours) and pupils compete against each other in both sports and the arts.
+Two new boarding houses were opened by former pupil Jeremy Hunt ahead of the start of the 2021–22 academic year.
 This made the total number of houses reach fifteen.